California Dog Bite Lawyers

 Other Responsible Parties in Dog Bite Attacks

-- Dog Keeper or Caretaker as Potential Liable Parties in Dog Bite Attacks.
-California laws make the “owner of any dog” liable, but what happens when the dog is under the control of someone else at the time of the dog bite attack?
-In this situation the keeper or caretaker of the dog can also be liable, but not under strict liability.
+- Dog Keeper or Caretaker.
+California dog bite laws make the “owner of any dog” liable, but what happens when the dog is under the control of someone else at the time of the attack?
+In this situation the keeper or caretaker of the animal can also be liable, but not under strict liability.
 In contrast to an owner, a keeper must have prior knowledge of the dog’s vicious propensities before the keeper can be held liable.
-If the keeper knows that the dog has previously been involved in a dog bite attack this would qualify as “prior knowledge.”
+If the keeper knows that the dog has previously been involved in an attack this would qualify as “prior knowledge.”
 Having that knowledge makes him liable.

-- Liability in the above dog bite situation is based on a “common law” theory (discussed below), similar to the “one-free bite” rule.
-A keeper might also be liable in a dog bite attack if the keeper was negligent in handling or controlling the dog.
+Liability in the above situation is based on a “common law” theory (discussed below), similar to the “one-free bite” rule.
+A keeper might also be liable for a dog bite if the keeper was negligent in handling or controlling the dog.

-- Landlords As Liable Parties in Dog Bite Attacks.
-Landlords can be held liable for a victim’s injuries in a dog bite attack in some circumstances.
-Although sometimes it can be difficult to prove, a landlord must 1) have knowledge of the dangerous propensities of a tenant’s dog, and 2) have the right to remove the dog from the premises.
+- Landlords Landlords can be held liable for a victim’s injuries in a dog attack in some circumstances.
+Although sometimes it can be difficult to prove, a landlord must 1) have knowledge of the dangerous propensities of a tenant’s dog, and 2) have the right to remove the animal from the premises.

-- Residential Property Owners as Liable Parties in Dog Bite Attacks.
-If the property in question is residential, the landlord does not have a duty to inspect for the existence of a dangerous dog.
+- Residential Property Owners If the property in question is residential, the landlord does not have a duty to inspect for the existence of a dangerous dog.
 The landlord must have actual knowledge of the presence of a vicious dog.
-If a dangerous dog escapes from the landlord’s property due to defects (such as a hole in a fence), then the landlord could also be liable for off-site injuries caused in a dog bite attack.
+If a dangerous animal escapes from the landlord’s property due to defects (such as a hole in a fence), then the landlord could also be liable for off-site injuries caused in an attack.

-- Commercial Property Owners as Liable Parties in Dog Bite Attacks.
-In the case of commercial properties, the landlord has a stringent duty to inspect the premises in order to discover any dangerous conditions, including a vicious dog.
+- Commercial Property Owners In the case of commercial properties, the landlord has a stringent duty to inspect the premises in order to discover any dangerous conditions, including a vicious pet.
 For example, if a commercial tenant is running a business on the property and the tenant’s dog bites a customer, the landlord may be liable.
 The landlord cannot avoid liability by claiming that he or she had no knowledge of the dog, because the landlord has a duty to inspect his commercial properties.

-Depending upon the particular facts of the case, there may be other potential defendants in a dog bite attack case, such as day care centers and home owner associations.
-Identifying all responsible parties in a dog bite attack case is critical to a successful lawsuit, especially if the dog owner is unable to fully compensate the victim.
-A competent dog bite attorney will be able to investigate the facts surrounding the dog attack and determine the appropriate parties who may be responsible for the victim’s dog bite injuries.
-The diligence of the dog bite lawyer will help increase the chances that the injured victim will be compensated from all available sources.
+Depending upon the particular facts of the case, there may be other potential defendants in a dog attack case, such as day care centers and home owner associations.
+Identifying all responsible parties is critical to a successful lawsuit, especially if the pet owner is unable to fully compensate the victim.
+A competent California dog bite lawyer will be able to investigate the facts surrounding the attack and determine the appropriate parties who may be responsible for the victim’s injuries.
+The diligence of the lawyer will help increase the chances that the injured victim will be compensated from all available sources.

-As discussed above, there are various situations in which the victim of a dog bite attack may not be able to recover under California’s dog bite law.
-In such cases there are other legal theories that a competent lawyer might use to hold a dog owner liable for a victim’s dog bite injuries.
-The aid of an experienced California dog bite lawyer is essential in presenting the proper legal claims because they are based on the unique facts of each individual dog bite attack.
+As discussed above, there are various situations in which the victim of an attack may not be able to recover under California dog bite law.
+In such cases there are other legal theories that a competent lawyer might use to hold a dog owner liable for a victim’s injuries.
+The aid of experienced California dog bite lawyers is essential in presenting the proper legal claims because they are based on the unique facts of each individual attack.
 Several of those theories are briefly discussed below:

-- Common Law in Dog Bite Attack Liability.
-Common law liability is based on the dog owner’s knowledge of his or her dog’s dangerousness.
+- Common Law Liability.
+Common law liability is based on the dog owner’s knowledge of the animal’s dangerousness.
 This is essentially the same as the one free-bite rule.
 To establish this type of liability it must be shown that the dog had vicious tendencies, such as a prior bite or other vicious behavior, and that the dog owner knew it.
 California’s law has essentially replaced this common law action as applied to dog owners.
-However, common law is very useful in establishing liability against a keeper who is in control of the dog at the time of the attack, and had knowledge of the dog’s viciousness.
+However, common law is very useful in establishing liability against a keeper who is in control of the dog at the time of the attack, and had knowledge of its viciousness.

-- Negligence In Dog Bite Attacks.
-A dog owner or keeper can also be held liable by a victim’s dog bite injuries if the owner or keeper is negligent in the handling of the dog at the time of the dog attack.
-All that the dog bite victim needs to show is that the dog owner or handler was not reasonably careful in handling or controlling the dog, and that the victim’s injuries were a direct result of the owner or keeper’s lack of proper care.
-Under this dog bite cause of action, it is not necessary to show that the dog had vicious tendencies.
+- Negligence in Attacks.
+A dog owner or keeper can also be held liable by a victim’s dog bite injuries if the owner or keeper is negligent in the handling of the animal at the time of the attack.
+All that the victim needs to show is that the owner or handler was not reasonably careful in handling or controlling the dog, and that the victim’s injuries were a direct result of the owner or keeper’s lack of proper care.
+Under this cause of action, it is not necessary to show that the dog had vicious tendencies.
 The important factor is the owner or keeper’s ineffective control of the animal.

 Even dogs that are usually gentle can be dangerous under certain circumstances.
-For example, if an owner is not keeping a tight leash on his or her dog in a public place and the dog jumps and injures someone, the dog owner would be negligent.
+For example, if an owner is not keeping a tight leash on his or her pet in a public place and the dog jumps and injures someone, the owner would be negligent.

-- Negligence Per Se in Dog Bite Attack Cases.
+- Negligence Per Se.
 Another negligence theory is called “negligence per se.”
-This means that an owner or keeper is automatically presumed to be responsible for a victim’s dog bite injuries if a local law, such as a leash law or other animal control law, is violated and the violation is the cause of the dog bite victim’s injuries.
+This means that an owner or keeper is automatically presumed to be responsible for a victim’s injuries if a local law, such as a leash law or other animal control law, is violated and the violation is the cause of the bite injuries.
 If the dog owner or keeper has no justification for the violation, then culpability is fixed and there is no need to prove that the owner or keeper failed to exercise due care in their control of the dog.

 A competent attorney will diligently pursue all types of compensation available to the dog bite victim.
-The types of compensation a dog bite lawyer can seek on behalf of the victim include:
+The types of compensation that California dog bit lawyers can seek on behalf of the victim include:

 - Medical bills (both past and future)